kineticstoolkit/kineticstoolkit_doc/src/python_dicts_creating_accessing.md

 dict_of_integers = {1: 11, 2: 22, 5: 55}
 ```

-Here, we used integers for both the keys and values.
-In reality:
+Here, we used integers for both the keys and values, but in reality:
-- the key can be of many types, the most common being integers or strings;
+- the key can be of many types such as integers or strings;
 - the value can be of any type.

 ```{code-cell} ipython3